Grindell/Viral_domestication_finder/Readme.md

 done
 ```

-Then we will rename these files in order to match the original cluster.aln name
+#### 4)Then we will rename these files in order to match the original cluster.aln name
 ```for file in /beegfs/data/bguinet/M2/Gene_phylogeny/Alignment_clusters/cluster_*.fa.aln_Hsp.aln; do
 DEST=$(echo $file | sed 's/.fa.*/.fa.aln/')
 rm $DEST